gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ## Important parts of the packer script

-Lets go over the packer file
+Let's go over the packer file.

 - **bootcommand**: